About BoxLambda

 - It should be easy to jump in and do something: create, hack, tinker.

-- Simple Enough for One Person: A motivated individual can develop a solid understanding of the entire system, including both software and hardware.
+- Simple Enough for One Person: A motivated individual can develop a solid understanding of the entire system, including software and hardware.

 - Deterministic Behavior: The duration of operations such as internal memory or register access must be predictable by design.